jdereynal/aws-jwt-auth/README.md

 3. You will be asked to select a blueprint (a template really) for your lambda function, just click "Skip" in the bottom right-hand corner of this page.
 4. Give your function a name, description, and select "Node.js" as the runtime.
     + **Note**: If you want to be able to follow [the instructions for adding a custom authorizer](#add-a-custom-authorizer) directly, name your function `verifyJWT`.
 Otherwise, simply replace `verifyJWT` in those instructions with your actual function name.
+5. Under "Lambda function code":
+    + Click "Upload a .ZIP file"
+    + In the red box that appears, click the "Upload" button.
+    + Select the "lambda.zip" file from the root of this repository.

 ### Add A Custom Authorizer
 You will need to add the `verifyJWT` lambda function as a custom authorizer for your api.